Logo A Survey on World Models: A Vision Perspective

 Xiao Yu1, Yichen Zhang1, Mingzhang Wang1, Shifang Zhao1, Weizhe Liu1, Yuyang Yin1, Zhongwei Ren1,

-1Beijing Jiaotong University, 2National University of Singapore
+1Beijing Jiaotong University, 2National University of Singapore, 3Beijing Academy of Artificial Intelligence

 Corresponding author, Project Lead